 Officer.
-Character witnesses or witnesses who cannot provide relevant information regarding the specific incident will not be permitted to participate in the Formal Hearing.
+Character witnesses or witnesses who cannot provide relevant information regarding the

 The charged student or student organization, and in specific cases, complainant is responsible for contacting and notifying additional witnesses they request to participate in the Formal Hearing.
 The Formal Hearing shall not be delayed due to a scheduling conflict of the witness.